ashutoshmjain/shutri/README.md

 ---

 ## I. The Core Philosophy of Shutri

+> [!IMPORTANT]
+> **The Key Insight:** The *blockchain of knowledge* is not about adding information artifacts to a chronological blockchain of money (like Bitcoin or Ethereum).
+Instead, it is about building and structuring an LLM on sequential blocks of publicly verified research.
+The key is the open collaboration between humans and AI, followed by public commentary in broader social media.
+This ensures that *everyone has a stake in the knowledge*.

 Historically, peer review has been an insular, anonymous black box:
 * Reviewers are hidden from public view.
 * Review reports and critiques are permanently locked away.